DNA (BTS song): Music and lyrics

-"DNA" has been characterized as an upbeat EDM and pop song.
+"DNA" has been characterised as an upbeat EDM and pop song.
 Some music journalists have noted elements of soft rock, hip hop and turbo-pop.
 In terms of musical notation, the song is composed in the key of C♯ minor, with a tempo of 130 beats per minute, and runs for 3:43.
 The modern electronic production consists of whistles, added bells, and acoustic guitar.
 It is driven by dynamic strings and a pulsating drum-line.
 Instrumentation for the song is provided by guitar, bass, keyboards, synthesizer, and drums.
 Band members RM, J-Hope and Jungkook provided backing vocals for the track, alongside KASS, Supreme Boi, Pdogg, and Lee Shinseong, while Tim Finn provided the bass vocals.

 The song opens with a whistle hook glissando, which leads to an acoustic guitar loop.
 The beat introduced in the next section follows an accented four-on-the-floor rhythm pattern.
 The pre-chorus makes use of staccato guitar strums leading to an EDM-heavy drop.
 The chorus utilizes an instrumental breakdown composed of rising-falling synth-line over acoustic guitar, accompanied by heavy Auto-Tuned vocals.
 The titular phrase is chanted during the chorus.
 The song features "melodic" verses, "softer" vocal harmonies and "aggressive" raps from the band.

 According to RM, "DNA" revolves around "the expression of a young, passionate love" that is "very different" from the band's previous releases.
 Lyrically, the song explores the theme of fate and love at first sight, through lines like: "I knew you from first sight/ As if we have been calling for each other/ The DNA in my veins tells me/ You're the one I’ve been searching for.
 (Note: Original Hangul lyrics: